purduesigbots/pros-docs/cortex/tutorials/i2c.rst

 It sports a master-slave configuration as well as a unified bus allowing devices to be daisy-chained together in series if so desired.
 A standard I2C bus consists of two signals seen by all devices - Serial Data (SDA) and Serial Clock (SCL).
-These two signals are found alongisde +5V and GND power rails in the VEX Cortex I2C port to supply power to any attached I2C slave devices.
+These two signals are found alongside +5V and GND power rails in the VEX Cortex I2C port to supply power to any attached I2C slave devices.